How to Curse in Japanese – A List of Japanese Curse Words & Insults

-But here’s a list of Japanese bad words and insults that you may want to use in good humor.
+But here’s a list of Japanese curse words and insults that you may want to use in good humor.
 Also, here’s some favorite and more common slang used from the book Dirty Japanese.
 If you want to learn more, I suggest buying this book.
-It’s crazy entertaining late at night out in town!
+It’s actually quite insightful into Japanese culture in a snarky kind of way.

 I’ve provided a few useful categories, followed by the word or phrase in Japanese, as well the phonetics in English in parentheses.

 Japanese Personal Insults & Japanese Curse Words

 Gaijin – a foreigner – (guy gin) this word technically isn’t a Japanese swear word, but the term gaijin is more of a derogatory term for foreigners.
 It’s kinda like saying “that crazy foreigner, look at how they’re acting again!”
 Generally, when you’re called a gaijin it’s not really a good thing because there’s often condescending judgment behind the term.
 My friend used to call me a “henna gaijin” all in good humor, but that means weird foreigner.
 Usually, I did something weird to provoke this, but it’s a widely used term.
 Gaijin is not a racist term, but it can be insulting though if it’s intended that way.
 So be aware!
 I use it to refer to myself sometimes as a clueless foreigner.

 Nerd – Otaku (Oh ta kuu) this translates to ‘nerd’, but the kind of nerd you see reading comic books and anime.
 This is really quite a common word in Japanese and is also used in good humor.